-Ghost of Peter Cushing is lurking around in the seismic joint “Programmed To Kill”, prompting to technoid highway slam “Dark Shadows”, which nonchalantly ignores the speed limits, before dragged to the mental and physical twilight in “Critical Condition”m before “Scared 2 Death” proclaims the end of the horror movie.
+Ghost of Peter Cushing is lurking around in the seismic joint “Programmed To Kill”, prompting to technoid highway slam “Dark Shadows”, which nonchalantly ignores the speed limits, before dragged to the mental and physical twilight in “Critical Condition” with Max Headroom robotic vocals, before “Scared 2 Death” proclaims the end of the horror movie.

 Lamont Norwood aka DJ Di’jital is another artist who shaped the early days of Direct Beat in the 1990’s, and for the last ten years he has been actively releasing music again.
 The new EP on the Viennese label TRUST succeeds the first part of “Electrohop” from 2019 and DJ Di’jital reappears with another statement of the Detroit bass power.
 Heavy cargo arrives with “CrackWorld” and a rush of jittery beats launches “NWEO Saga”, episodically going to a ride with Lonny and Melvin.
 “Electro Dub” and “Doppler” fit well the EP’s overall robust and darkish stance, while a bouquet of swing in “Di’jital Loves Lucy” adds merrier notes.

 There will be more news from TRUST, as the label will start XY recombination series where four artists are meeting four remixers.
 On the first EP, originals by DJ Glow, Microthol, DJ Stingray and VC-118A will be reworked by /DL/MS/, Keith Tucker, The Exaltics and Privacy.